Opisthorchis viverrini: Lifecycle

 O. viverrini is a hermaphroditic liver fluke.
 Similar to C. sinensis and O. felineus, it requires three different hosts to complete its lifecycle.
-Freshwater snails are the first intermediate hosts in which asexual reproduction takes place, and freshwater fishes belonging to the family Cyprinidae) are second intermediate hosts in which larval development occurs.
+Freshwater snails are the first intermediate hosts in which asexual reproduction takes place, and freshwater fishes belonging to the family Cyprinidae are second intermediate hosts in which larval development occurs.
 Fish–eating (piscivorous) mammals, including humans, dogs, and cats, act as definitive hosts, in which sexual reproduction occurs.
 As a result of poor sanitation practices and inadequate sewerage infrastructure, O. viverrini-infected people pass the trematode's eggs in their feces into bodies of fresh water from where snails become infected.

 First intermediate host

 The first intermediate hosts include freshwater snails of the genus Bithynia.
 The only known host is Bithynia siamensis (that include all its three subspecies).
 Snails are infected by the free-swimming larvae called miracidia in water bodies where faecal matters of infected mammals are deposited.
-Inside the snail tissue, the miracidia grow into sposocysts, that contain spore-like daughter cells.
+Inside the snail tissue, the miracidia grow into sporocysts, that contain spore-like daughter cells.
 The daughter cells called rediae multiply and develop into numerous larvae called cercariae.
 Each cercaria has a large head and a long tail.
 The cercariae escape from the snail and enter the water body again as free-swimming larvae.
 Their tails act as a propeller for swimming and they actively search for a fish host.

 Second intermediate host

 The cercaria then locates a cyprinoid fish, encysts in the fins, skin, and musculature of the fish, and becomes a metacercaria.
 Habitats of second intermediate hosts of O. viverrini include freshwater habitats with stagnant or slow-moving waters (ponds, river, aquaculture, swamps, rice fields).

-In 1965, 9 fish hosts of O. viverrini were known.
+In 1965, nine fish hosts of O. viverrini were known.
 Up to 2002, 15 species of fishes from seven genera of the family Cyprinidae were known to serve as second intermediate host.
 Further research by Rim et al. (2008) showed an additional five host species.
 The known hosts include Puntius brevis, P. gonionotus, P. orphoides, P. proctozysron, P. viehoeveri, Hampala dispar, H. macrolepidota, Cyclocheilichthys armatus, C. repasson, Labiobarbus lineatus, Esomus metallicus, Mystacoleucus marginatus, Puntioplites falcifer, Onychostoma elongatum, Osteochilus hasseltii, Hypsibarbus lagleri, and Barbodes gonionotus.